 As of July 2019, there have been 573 cases and 33 deaths reported worldwide.
 481 of the cases have been clearly attributed to Allergan implants.
 Of the deaths, the type of implant was known in only 13 cases and in 12 of those it was an Allergan implant.
 Many or most of those deaths occurred because of a delay in diagnosis, delay in treatment, or mismanagement.

 In 85% of cases it is essentially a clinically benign process.
 There is a build-up of fluid, the breast enlarges, and after removing the implant and scar tissue there is no further problem.
 But for about 15% a more extensive surgery and even chemotherapy or radiation is necessary.
 It seems that many of the 15% had earlier symptoms but the diagnosis was delayed.

-There have been 17 deaths worldwide.
+As of July 2019 there have been 33 deaths reported worldwide.
 Most of those deaths occurred in the past before doctors knew what it was or the patient was improperly treated.
 There was also usually a delay in diagnosis, such as a patient not seeing their doctor after they developed breast swelling or the doctor not running the proper tests on the swollen breast to make the diagnosis.
 We expect that with patient vigilance about swelling and surgeon awareness that the death rate should approach zero.